max-pfeiffer/blog/content/2024-12-26_ceph_cluster_with_raspeberry_pi_5.md

 probably need to change that at some point in the future.
 So I already eyeballed other PCIe to M.2 adapters which support more than one SSD like [this one](https://www.waveshare.com/pcie-to-2-ch-m.2-hat-plus-b.htm).
 That way I could have one SSD for the operating system and one for storage.
-I admit that the managed 150W POE switch is quite an overkill for that project.
+I admit that the managed 150W POE switch is quite overkill for that project.
 But I choose that one because I also want to use it for other lab projects in the future.
 There are much cheaper options out there.
 For instance, Waveshare is offering this [cheap 120W POE switch](https://www.waveshare.com/gigabit-poe-switch-120w.htm) which would fully suffice for that project.